jiangxyz/OpenCourse_Notes/README.md

-# Notes-on-xx
+# Open Course Notes
-My notes about some free open courses, and thanks [Dexter Chua](https://github.com/dalcde) for providing his template.
+My notes about some open courses, thanks [Dexter Chua](https://github.com/dalcde) for providing his template.

 If you have any problem about copyright, please contact me.